ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ## Create Item Lookup Data

 The cosmetic system needs to know what items are available for the player to use and also what to display in the UI panels for each category.
-To do this, you will be creating scripts that are placed into the **Hierarchy** that hold data in the custom properties.
+To do this, you will be creating scripts that are placed into the **Hierarchy** that holds data in the custom properties.

 ### Create Cosmetic Items Group